ietf-tools/idnits/README.md

 ### Tests

 Tests are made using the [Jest](https://jestjs.io/) library and are located under the `tests` directory.

+> [!WARNING]
+> Jest is broken on Node 24.x.
+Use Node 23.x or lower for now.

 You can run the suite of tests using:
 ```sh